What Do You Do When You Can’t Afford the Cost of a Lavish Service?

 Legacy is the premiere cremation service provider in your area.
-Our professional staff is available around the clock to help you through every decision.
+Our professional cremation staff is available around the clock to help you through every decision.
 One of the things we want you to know is that a burial service can require a lot of planning, at a time when you want to properly mourn your loved one — not to mention the expense.
-On the other hand, cremations are much more affordable and simpler to arrange, while still providing a meaningful way to honor your loved one.
+On the other hand, the cremation process is much more affordable and simpler to arrange, while still providing a meaningful way to honor your loved one.

-And Legacy Cremation Services has decades of experience helping to create unique final arrangements that are perfect for every family.
+And Legacy cremation consultants have decades of experience helping to create unique final arrangements that are perfect for every family.